Credit Card Market Share

 Credit Card Market Share in Latin America by Purchase Volume

-In Latin America, Visa had the largest market share by purchase volume of 55.8%.
-Mastercard’s purchase volume represented 41.6% of the credit card share in 2018 in Latin America.
-American Express and Discover both had held market shares under 10%, as revealed by our credit card industry analysis.
-Their respective market shares by purchase volume were 2.3% and 0.3%, respectively.
-Other minor brands held the remaining market share.
+In Latin America, Visa had the largest market share by purchase volume of 57.4%.
+Mastercard’s purchase volume represented 40.7% of the credit card share in 2021 in Latin America.
+American Express and Diners both had held market shares under 2%, as revealed by our credit card industry analysis.
+Their respective market shares by purchase volume were 1.7% and 0.2%, respectively.

 Market Cap of Leading Credit Card Brands

 Let’s put the Visa vs Mastercard market share battle aside and focus on the market cap.
-Visa is winning this one too.
-At the time of this writing, Visa had a larger market cap than Mastercard.
-Visa had a market cap of $450.265 billion.
-The company processes about 150 million Visa transactions per day or about 1,700 transactions per second.
-The Mastercard market cap was lower at $342.643 billion.
-The brand reported processing about 5,000 Mastercard transactions per second.
-The market cap of American Express was $79.98 billion, and Discover’s market cap stood at $16.05 billion.
+Visa is winning this one too, with a market cap of $449.35 billion.
+The company processed about 188 million Visa transactions per day or about 2,175 transactions per second in 2020.
+The Mastercard market cap is lower, at $336.24 billion.
+The brand reported processing about 113 million transactions in 2020, translating to 1307 Mastercard transactions per second.
+The market cap of American Express is $115.87 billion, and Discover’s market cap stood at $28.96 billion.

 Credit Card Market Share FAQ